-In considering the Motion to Dismiss, staff believes the County's assertion that "FCG must . . . establish that the excessive revenues generated from its proposed charges to the County do not place FCG in an overearnings situation" is incorrect.
-The County, as the requesting party, has the initial burden of going forward.13 In order to initiate an overearnings investigation, the County must demonstrate that FCG is earning outside the range of reasonableness on its approved rate of return.14 This means that the County must allege and support its allegations with facts tending to show that FCG is earning over 100 basis points above its authorized return on equity.
+County must demonstrate that FCG is earning outside the range of reasonableness on its approved rate of return.
+This means that the County must allege and support its allegations with facts tending to show that FCG is earning over 100 basis points above its authorized return on equity.
 The County asserts that the higher tariff rate that the County is currently being charged will provide FCG with \$800,000 more annually than the amount provided for in the 2008 Agreement.
 From this, the County concludes that the increased rates FCG is charging will allow FCG to overearn in light of the acquisition adjustment.
-However, the mere fact that FCG may receive \$800,000 more annually if the 2008 Agreement is not approved does not necessarily establish that FCG will overearn.
+However, the mere fact that FCG may receive \$800,000 more annually if we do not approve the 2008 Agreement does not necessarily establish that FCG will overearn.

-Even assuming that the Commission can reevaluate its decisions in the Positive Acquisition Adjustment Order, the County has also failed to make a prima facie showing that the annual savings from AGLR's acquisition of FCG no longer exist.
-The County states that the Commission should reexamine the alleged annual savings because the Commission's approval in the Positive Acquisition Adjustment Order took into account the contract rates that the County was paying FCG under the 1998 Agreement and would be paying under the 2008 Agreement, if it is approved.
+Even assuming we can reevaluate our decision in the Positive Acquisition Adjustment Order, the County has also failed to make a prima facie showing that the annual savings from AGLR's acquisition of FCG no longer exist.
+The County states that we should reexamine the alleged annual savings because our approval in the Positive Acquisition Adjustment Order took into account the contract rates that the County was paying FCG under the 1998 Agreement and would be paying under the 2008 Agreement, if it is approved.
 However, the County has not alleged, nor has it made specific factual assertions to support an allegation, that the \$442,270 annualized cost savings no longer exist.
-Accordingly, the County has failed to allege that FCG is earning outside the authorized range of its return on
+Accordingly, the County has failed to allege that FCG is earning outside the authorized range of its return on equity or that the annual savings no longer exist; thus, it has not established a prima facie entitlement to rate relief.